Mile 957.3 to mile 982.3 (25 miles, 40.2 km)

-Passed many stunning alpine lakes today and while it’s hot and swim would be nice, two thinks keep me out of the water; all lakes are fed by snow melt and the waters are freezing; two the bloody mozzies love to hang out on the lake shores too.
+Passed many stunning alpine lakes today and while it’s hot and swim would be nice, two things keep me out of the water – one all lakes are fed by snowmelt and the waters are freezing; two the bloody mozzies love to hang out on the lake shores too.

 Moving through huge granite slab country.